You are currently viewing F.E. Partridge Rubber Company: Changing The Face Of the Retail Tire Market

 2. A. F. Dwyer, formerly manager of the Maple Leaf Rubber Co., Port Dalhousie, as secretary-treasurer

-At the time, Partridge viewed this factory as a means of expanding this company’s capabilities.
+At the time, Partridge viewed this factory as a means of expanding the company’s capabilities.
 He is quoted in the Guelph Mercury in 1919 saying that the footwear venture was part of his policy.
 It was a way for him to “compete with his competitors in all lines of the rubber business.”
 Although Northern Rubber was legally independent of the FE Partridge Rubber Company, its products – rubber footwear, were to bear the Partridge brand.

 The Strike of April 1920